The motion picture of the

 So much did this impression prevail that the audience hooted the picture of the policeman who interposed to stop the fight.13

-a little shadow-sparring for the cinematograph man"14 in the ring after the fight – though this does not mean that the cameras were still being worked at that time.)
+a little shadow-sparring for the cinematograph man15 in the ring after the fight – though this does not mean that the cameras were still being worked at that time.)

 Presumably at some later date, the film sequence showing the conclusion of the fight was damaged beyond repair, or lost, or even intentionally removed (though still in displayable condition), and the false story of the police stopping the filming thus evolved.

 Another tall tale associated with the film is that Raymond Hollis Longford was somehow involved in its production.
-Longford would, some years later, become the most famous of Australia's early movie producers, but in late 1908 it is almost certain that he had nothing to do with motion pictures; and on Boxing Night, 1908 he was working with the May Renno Dramatic Company at Mackay, Queensland, some 1400 km north of Sydney.18
+Longford would, some years later, become the most famous of Australia's early movie producers, but in late 1908 he had nothing to do with the production of films; and on Boxing Night, 1908 he was working with the May Renno Dramatic Company at Mackay, Queensland, some 1400 km north of Sydney.19

 References and notes